Robin des Bois, the giving restaurant, is a community initiative; the result of volunteers coming together in 2006 to create a very unique space.

 Once again, those volunteers did a lot of the heavy lifting.. they sanded, painted and did whatever was required to beautify the space.

 Then there were those volunteers!
-God bless those volunteers!- over one thousand of them at last count- giving their time in the kitchen, doing service on the floor and imparting their good humor and energy throughout.
+God bless those volunteers! – over one thousand of them at last count- giving their time in the kitchen, in the dining roomfand imparting their good humor and energy throughout.

 A lot of money was raised over the years.
 Just as importantly a level of consciousness was created, people felt good about being part of this greater good, about contributing to the community in such meaningful ways.

-My idea for creating Rdb was to provide an inviting milieu for people to assemble, give of their time and raise some funds for the less fortunate in our community.
+My idea for creating Robin des Bois was to provide an inviting milieu for people to assemble, give of their time and raise some funds for the less fortunate in our community.

 I fondly remember the Christmas parties we held for client and employees at Soma Productions, the company I started in my earlier working life.